Cookeite: Other cookeites

 A cookeite with the formula (Al_{1,85}Fe_{0,13})(Li_{0,65}Al_{1,96})(Si_{3,4}Al_{0,6})O_{10,35}(OH)_{7,65} from the Djalair bauxite deposit in Central Asia has been described in triclinic space group C1 (Z = 2 form units per cell), with cell parameters = 5.14 Å, = 8.90 Å, = 14.15 Å, α = 90.55°, β = 96.2° and γ = 90° (cell volume V = 643.49 Å^{3}).
 It has a volumetric mass density of 2,69 g/cm^{3}.
 Its structure is noted as IIa in the nomenclature of chlorite polytypes.

 The cell parameter of cookeite IIa is half that of r-cookeite: the difference between these two structures is due to the stacking of the O and T-O'-T layers.
 Within the layers themselves, there is no notable structural difference between this cookeite and the r-cookeite.
 However, the dioctahedral O' layers of cookeite IIa are all identical and ordered so as to have the vacant sites one above the other in the stacking direction of the layers, whereas in r-cookeite, due to the translatory mirror c, the vacant sites of the O' layers do not overlap.

 Note: there are two space groups in the triclinic system: P1.
 The symmetry of this cookeite is P1; its description in the unconventional space group C1, inducing an artificially doubled cell in the (ɑ, b) plane with respect to the primitive conventional cell, makes it easier to compare its structure with that of monoclinic cookeites.

 Mineral deposits

 A thin layer of cookeite encircles a green elbaite at the base, mauve-colored at the top.

-Gîtology and associated minerals
+Geology and associated minerals

 Cookeite is often a product of the hydrothermal alteration of lithium-bearing minerals, such as lepidolite or certain tourmalines, in pegmatites, and can also occur in hydrothermal veins in the primary state.

 It is often associated with the following minerals: albite, lepidolite, microcline, petalite, quartz, spodumene and tourmaline.

 Specimen from Couledoux, Haute-Garonne, France.